Updated: 11 min read

 Critical Safety Notes:

-• Carbon monoxide detector is non-negotiable (I have three in my house)
+• Carbon monoxide detector is non-negotiable (use battery-powered or battery-backup units)

 • Crack a window 1-2 inches for ventilation (yes, even in freezing weather)